 Keyword Finder - The main keyword tool.

-Past Queries - All your past queries are showcased here.
-You can utilize this to navigate to old queries and research you have done in the past.
+Past Queries - All your past queries are stored here.
+You can use this to navigate to old queries and research you have done in the past.

 My Lists - Your keyword lists you've created.
 Besides tracking keywords you can also create lists which you can download and export to different platforms or use for offline purposes.